kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 The common use for HorizontalPodAutoscaler is to configure it to fetch metrics from
 {{< glossary_tooltip text="aggregated APIs" term_id="aggregation-layer" >}}
 (`metrics.k8s.io`, `custom.metrics.k8s.io`, or `external.metrics.k8s.io`).
 The `metrics.k8s.io` API is
-usually provided by an add on named Metrics Server, which needs to be launched separately.
+usually provided by an addon named Metrics Server, which needs to be launched separately.
 For more information about resource metrics, see [Metrics Server](/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server).